arcmags/ramroot/README.rst

 This can be used to load any number of custom scripts, binaries, configs, etc when boot from zram.

+Any files copied from */etc/ramroot/* to */* in this manner preserve all ownerships.
+Also note that symbolic links (rather than their target files) will be overwritten by this action (due to the fact that they aren't resolved yet during early initramfs).

 Ramroot Script
 ==============